 Large language models like Claude are transforming how clinicians and researchers interact with the medical literature.
-But with great power comes a well-known hazard: hallucination — the confident generation of plausible-sounding but entirely fabricated citations, statistics, or clinical claims.
+But with great power comes a well-known hazard: hallucination, the confident generation of plausible-sounding but entirely fabricated citations, statistics, or clinical claims.
 For a transplant surgeon relying on accurate evidence to inform practice or prepare a manuscript, a hallucinated NEJM paper with a fictitious p-value is worse than useless.
 It is dangerous.

-Why LLMs Hallucinate Medical Citations
+Why Do LLMs Hallucinate Medical Citations?

 Understanding the mechanism helps you design better safeguards.